 When determining the pay range for key management personnel the board will consider all the permanent responsibilities of the role, any challenges specific to the role and other relevant circumstances including recruitment or retention difficulties.
 All teaching appointments are made in accordance with the School Teachers Pay and Conditions Document (STPCD) details of which are published in the Academy's pay policy.

 The Principal's pay range is calculated based on the school group size.
 Rainford High School, due to its size is classed as a Group 7 school.
-The pay range for a head teacher in a Group 7 is between L24-39.
+Rainford Brook Lodge is a Group 2 school.